juanfelipesernavillada/SolucionMuebles/README.md

 ```

-## 🔄 Original Implementation
+🔄 Original Implementation

-The `original/` directory contains the sanitized version of the complete full-stack application developed for the original business use case.
+The original/ directory contains the sanitized version of the complete full-stack application developed for the original business use case.

 It preserves the engineering work performed during the project, including:

 * backend architecture;

 * PostgreSQL integration;

 * EJS views;

 * product and category routes;

 * configuration logic;

 * security middleware;

 * testing;

 * image-processing scripts;

 * asset organization;

 * and the original application structure.

 Private credentials and sensitive environment information were removed before publication.

 ## 🎮 Portfolio Demo

-The `portfolio-demo/` directory contains a deliberately reduced static version of the project designed for public evaluation.
+The portfolio-demo/ directory contains a deliberately reduced static version of the project designed for public evaluation.

 The demo focuses on a single furniture model and exposes the most representative part of the system:

 > **1 product
 × 14 fabrics
 × 3 leg types
-= 42 target combinations**
+= 42 target configuration combinations**

 The backend and database are intentionally removed from this version so the configurator can be hosted as a static site and tested immediately by a recruiter.

+The demo preserves the same configuration model while replacing the database layer with a static dataset.

 ## 🤔 Why Two Versions Exist❔

 The repository separates the complete engineering implementation from the public-facing demonstration.

 * `original/` → Complete full-stack implementation

 * `portfolio-demo/` → Focused static demonstration

 This separation preserves the integrity of the original architecture while making the most interesting part of the application easy to evaluate.

 ## 📝 Project Outcome

 After the MVP was demonstrated, the business decided not to proceed with the production deployment.
 The reason was not a technical failure.
 The existing sales workflow was already performing well, and the business did not consider the additional operational overhead of launching and maintaining the digital catalog necessary at that stage.
 The completed implementation is therefore preserved as a software engineering case study and portfolio project.